 • Expanding - horizons with new experiences that will improve your resume while enhancing your life.

 SERVE- Students Volunteering for Veterans is the Southern Arizona VA Health Care System (SAVAHCS) youth volunteer program designed to enhance the volunteer experience for our community’s youth, VA staff and most importantly, SAVAHCS Veteran patients.
 This program is open to youth applicants ages 14-18.
-The 2017 SERVE application packages will be available in the Volunteer Office, Bldg.
-58 after January 3, 2017.
-The SERVE Program is an eight week program, based on the area schools’ calendars and summer breaks.
+The 2020 SERVE application packages are currently available in the Volunteer Office, Bldg.
+58. The SERVE Program is an eight week program, based on the area schools’ calendars and summer breaks.